mashersan/XColumn/Readme.md

 ## 🛠️ Update History
+- **v1.29.2 (2025/12/29)**
+  - **Feature Improvement**: The column header layout has been revamped.
+Settings (hide RT, auto-update, etc.) have been consolidated into the gear menu, so the buttons are not hidden even when the column width is narrowed.
+  - **Feature Improvement**: The window title bar now displays the current version and the name of the profile being used.
+- **v1.29.1 (2025/12/29)**
+  - **Bug Fix**: Fixed an issue where settings using the Off Timer were not saved correctly.
 - **v1.29.0 (2025/12/29)**
   - **New Feature**: Added an Off-Timer (Auto Shutdown) function.
   - **Improvement**: Pressing Enter in the auto-refresh interval box now immediately applies the setting and resets the timer.